 Managing access to data on the form #

-When a standard permission system is not sufficient enough, ex. you need to show the document to the user but some of the data should be hidden, you can use the Visibility option to control access to data.
-You can find a detailed description of this feature in another article.
-Notice, that you will have to use SQL statement to properly configure this function.
+When a standard permission system is not sufficient enough, ex. you need to show the document to the user but some of the data should be hidden, you can use the Condition of visibility option to control access to data.
+This way you can make some tabs, groups, or fields hidden from some users even though they can see and edit the document.

 Permissions between system elements #